 With research indicating that more than half of all parents bring their babies to bed with them at some point, purchasing a product that makes co-sleeping safe and more comfortable should be a no-brainer.
+We went in search of the best co-sleeper on the market.
 After consulting with the nation’s top infant product safety and sleep experts, we concluded that the Arm’s Reach Clear-Vue Co-Sleeper, with its exceptional ventilation and adjustable legs, is the product that does the best job at the most reasonable price.

 First, a forewarning: The American Academy of Pediatrics (AAP) and other organizations strongly discourage parents from ever sleeping in the same bed with their infants.
 A study by the U.S. Consumer Product Safety Commission published in 1999 found that placing babies to sleep in adult beds puts them at higher risk for suffocation or strangulation.
 A new study found that bed-sharing increases the risk of sudden infant death syndrome (SIDS) by five times.

 While a good night’s sleep may be a top priority, safety should always come first.
 Here at The NightLight, we strongly recommend that parents follow the AAP’s guidelines for safe infant sleep, which include “room-sharing”—that is, having baby sleep in his own crib positioned near the parents’ bed.
 “The AAP does not recommend any specific bed-sharing situations as safe,” according to the organization’s 2011 policy statement.
 “Moreover, there are specific circumstances that … substantially increase the risk of SIDS or suffocation while bed-sharing.”